StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 ## Sample Files

-Sample files are located in the "./tests/sample_files" directory.
+Sample files are located in the "./tomes\_tool/tests/sample_files" directory.

 The sample files can be used with the Python unit test scripts.

 To test these scripts on sample files, simply call the scripts with the `-h` option: `py -3 test__[rest of filename].py -h` and try the example.

-## Usage
+## tagger.py

 1. Create an EAXS file via [DarcMailCLI](https://github.com/StateArchivesOfNorthCarolina/DarcMailCLI).
 2. Start the CoreNLP server.